Last Updated 12/19/2022

 Issue: Distracted driving has been an issue since the invention of the automobile, but with advancements in technology, it is now an epidemic in the United States.
 Although the use of technology is the most familiar form of distraction behind the wheel, distracted driving is operating a vehicle while doing anything else such as looking after children or pets, eating, reading, applying makeup, or adjusting the radio.
 In other words, distracted driving involves anything that diverts attention from the road.

 With advancements in mobile technology and increasing reliance on and heavy use of smart phones, distracted driving is intensifying.
-The National Highway Traffic Safety Administration reported 8% of fatal crashes were attributed to distracted driving in 2020.
-That same year, 3,142 people were killed and an estimated 424,000 people were injured in crashes involving distracted drivers.
+The National Highway Traffic Safety Administration reported 8% of fatal crashes were attributed to distracted driving in 2021.
+That same year, 3,522 people were killed and an estimated 362,415 people were injured in crashes involving distracted drivers.
 In addition to the tragedy of distracted driving fatalities, the increase in accidents equates to higher insurance costs.
 The higher the accident rate, the more claims insurers have to pay.
 Insurers in turn transfer these costs to customers in the form of higher premiums, often based on information about traffic violations and accidents from driving records.
-Nationally, auto insurance premiums have increased 16% since 2011, correlating with the increase in distracted driving accidents.
+Over the 2016–2020 period, the average auto premium increased by 10.31%, and average liability premiums increased by 10.36%

 Status: Many states have already taken action to stop distracted driving.
 According to the Governors Highway Safety Association, 48 states ban text messaging for drivers.
 Thirty-seven states and the District of Columbia ban all cell phone use by novice drivers while 24 prohibit all drivers from using hand-held devices while driving.
 In 2017, Texas required all new drivers over the age of 18 to take a course on distracted driving supplied by the Texas Department of Public Safety.